 There is a fee for each test performed.

-You can also send your hair sample to the University of Queensland Animal Genetics Laboratory who will forward the sample on to Elizabeth McArthur Agricultural Institute.
+You can also send your hair sample to Neogen who will forward the sample on to Elizabeth McArthur Agricultural Institute.

 For the benefit of your own animals and those of other exhibitors, it is strongly recommended that any animal that is unwell should not be brought to a show.
 Any slight illness can worsen through the stress of travel and of being in a confined space such as a cattle shed with many other animals.